practicusai/docs/docs/logging.md

 Sumo Logic etc.

-All you need to do is add the necessary handlers to core.conf file on your local computer (rare) or on Cloud Node (common).
+All you need to do is add the necessary handlers to core.conf file on your local computer (rare) or on Cloud Worker (common).

 ## CloudWatch

-For CloudWatch, watchtower Python library is already installed on cloud node.
+For CloudWatch, watchtower Python library is already installed on Cloud Worker.
 You can update core.conf like the below to start logging.

 ```